ethereum/EIPs/SIPS/sip-53.md

 In order to combat the proliferation of defunct options contracts, `BinaryOptionMarket` instances should implement a self-destruct function which can be invoked a long enough duration after the maturity date.
 Once this function is invoked, the contract and its two subsidiary `Option` instances will self destruct, and the corresponding entry deleted from the list of markets on the `BinaryOptionMarketFactory` contract.

-In order to incentivise this, the market creator must deposit $\gamma$ tokens into the new contract in addition to the initial capital.
+In order to incentivise this, the market creator must deposit \\(\gamma\\) tokens into the new contract in addition to the initial capital.
 When the cleanup function is invoked by the contract creator, the contract will return the deposit along with any unclaimed tokens left in the contract.

 Initially this function will only be available to the original author, but if after a short period the they do not act, then the deposit will be made available to any user willing to perform the labour of cleaning up.